saphlua/superbrain/README.md

 | `&` | `!` | Freezes the pointer.
 All requests to move it will be tallied.
 When this symbol is used again, the pointer will jump in one step. |
 | `\|` | `#` | Debug symbol.
 Will immediately jump to a step-through mode where all states can be viewed. |

-## Endangered Features
+## Removed Features

-*Endangered features are features that aren't considered ~valuable~ confusing enough to be standard in the interpreter.
+*Revmoed features are features that aren't considered ~valuable~ confusing enough to be standard in the interpreter.
 They still exist and will be accessible via the `--legacy:[version]` command.*

-- Remove AND and OR operations from standard set (too intuitive); replace with ~multi-dimensional operators~ pointer locks.
+- Remove AND and OR operations from standard set (too intuitive); replace with ~multi-dimensional operators~ pointer lock and the debug instruction which is standard in most implementations.